storj/docs/app/(docs)/support/faqs/page.md

 ## How do I increase my usage limits?

 The default usage limits may not be suitable for all projects.
 Usage limits may be increased for paid tier accounts.
-A valid credit card or a sufficient balance of STORJ token relative to the usage limit increase requested as the payment method must be added before a [usage limit request form may be submitted](https://supportdcs.storj.io/hc/en-us/requests/new?ticket_form_id=360000683212).
+A valid credit card or a sufficient balance of USDC relative to the usage limit increase requested as the payment method must be added before a [usage limit request form may be submitted](https://supportdcs.storj.io/hc/en-us/requests/new?ticket_form_id=360000683212).
 Please note that you will be required to verify email address on account by making a help desk account before requesting a limit increase.

 For more information on rate limits view the [](docId:Zrbz4XYhIOm99hhRShWHg) section under Concepts.